dailystory/docs/articles/changelog/2020/february.md

 ## February 10, 2020
 * Refactor: adjustments to licensing to support onetool
 * Refactor: add support for onetool api
+* Refactor: remove preview tag from autopilot
+* Refactor: add support for contact tags
+* Refactor: fix bugs in workflow to ensure emails are sent out and popups are triggered

 ## February 9, 2020
 * Refactor: reorg web project with autopilot reference